Medically reviewed by Drugs.com. Last updated on Jun 5, 2022.

 Appropriate studies have not been performed on the relationship of age to the effects of selegiline in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of selegiline in the elderly.
-However, elderly patients are more likely to have unwanted effects (such as hypertension, orthostatic hypotension, unusual drowsiness), which may require caution for patients receiving selegiline.
+However, elderly patients are more likely to have unwanted effects (eg, high or low blood pressure, orthostatic hypotension, unusual drowsiness), which may require caution for patients receiving selegiline.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.